kasin-it/mokarico-caffee/README.md

 # Mokarico-coffee

-This project is built with Next.js 13, utilizing app router with route handlers & dynamic routes & SSR, and Google API.
+This project is built with Next.js 13, utilizing app router with SSR and dynamic routes.

 ### 🚀 Features